The double life of a Russian 'spy' beheaded by Islamic State

 According to his file at an orphanage in Chechnya, Khasiev was raised for the first decade of his life by his mother, an ethnic Russian.
 When he was 10, she handed him to the orphanage for reasons the file does not make clear.
 Soon after, the documents show, his mother died of tuberculosis.

-In the orphanage, Khasiev, or Yudin at that time, learnt Chechen, gave himself the Muslim first name Magomed and converted to Islam.
+In the orphanage, Khasiev, or Yudin at that time, learned Chechen, gave himself the Muslim first name Magomed and converted to Islam.

 The former head of the orphanage, Ruslan Yusupov, remembers Khasiev playing with his own children and grandchildren.
 "He was soft as a kitten.
 He loved attention and care so much."